hdShang/arxiv-daily/docs/cs-RO/2025-09-06/papers/250905672v1-sharing-but-not-caring-similar-outcomes-for-shared-control-and-switc.md

 ---
 layout: default
-title: Sharing but Not Caring: Similar Outcomes for Shared Control and Switching Control in Telepresence-Robot Navigation
+title: "Sharing but Not Caring: Similar Outcomes for Shared Control and Switching Control in Telepresence-Robot Navigation"
 ---

 # Sharing but Not Caring: Similar Outcomes for Shared Control and Switching Control in Telepresence-Robot Navigation